Skip to main content

 Frequently Asked Questions

-Do I need a permit for a water heater replacement in Rowlett?+
+Do I need a permit to replace my water heater in Rowlett?+

 How do I know if I have a slab leak in my Rowlett home?+

-The most common indicators are: a water bill that's suddenly higher with no change in usage, the sound of water running when all fixtures are off, warm or damp spots on your floor (especially on a concrete slab), or visible cracks appearing in interior walls or flooring.
-Rowlett's expansive clay soils make slab leaks more common here than in many other regions.
-If you suspect one, call a plumber who specifically offers electronic or acoustic leak detection — don't wait, because active slab leaks can undermine your foundation over time.
+Common signs include: a water bill that's suddenly 20–40% higher with no change in usage, warm or damp spots on your floor, the sound of running water when all fixtures are off, or cracks appearing in interior walls or flooring.
+Rowlett's expansive clay soils make slab leaks more common here than in many other Texas cities.
+If you suspect one, call a plumber who specifically offers electronic or acoustic slab leak detection — don't wait, because water eroding under a slab accelerates foundation movement.
+Detection typically costs $200–$450 in the DFW market.

 How can I verify a plumber's license in Texas?+

-My Rowlett home was built in 1988 — should I be worried about polybutylene pipes?+
+My Rowlett home was built in the early 1990s.
+Should I be worried about my pipes?+

-How hard is the water in Rowlett, and does it affect my plumbing?+
+What's the water hardness like in Rowlett, and does it affect my plumbing?+

-Is it worth getting a plumbing inspection when buying a home in Rowlett?+
+Is it worth getting a whole-home plumbing inspection when buying a house in Rowlett?+

 About this directory